+(i) Within three months after the close of its financial year, a copy of its signed audited financial statements together with an independent audit
-- (i) Within three months after the close of its financial year, a copy of its signed audited financial statements together with an independent audit report, i.e. a report from either an internal or external audit function depending on the size and complexity of the institution, for the corresponding period. - (ii) On a six-monthly basis (during January and July), a list of the names and the specimen signatures of officials authorised to sign correspondence addressed to the Financial Surveillance Department as well as the email addresses of at least two senior officials to whom urgent correspondence, if necessary, could be referred. - (iii) On a six-monthly basis (during January and July) a detailed list of its active branches and corporate offices, which list must include the branch/office name, street address, its branch number, telephone number and the foreign exchange turnover (outflows and inflows) of each branch for the previous six month period.

-- (iv) On a six-monthly basis (during January and July) a copy of the savings/investment bank account statements for the preceding six month period together with written confirmation from the Managing Director/Chief Executive Officer of the ADLA confirming that the unimpaired capital of the ADLA has remained unencumbered and was not ceded, pledged or used as collateral by the entity or any of its stakeholders. - (v) A monthly anti-money laundering report containing details of: - (a) whether the ADLA's anti-money laundering policy was updated during the month under review; - (b) whether the ADLA's Risk Management and Compliance Programme was updated during the month under review; - (c) the number of Suspicious Transaction Reports reported to the Financial Intelligence Centre during the month under review; - (d) the total Rand amount involved; - (e) the highest Rand amount involved; - (f) whether all exchange control contraventions have been reported to Financial Surveillance Department; - (g) number of training courses completed by the ADLA for the month under review; - (h) the number of personnel involved; - (i) the percentage of staff still to be trained/received refresher training for the calendar year; - (j) the name of the anti-money laundering compliance officer; - (k) contact email address for the anti-money laundering compliance officer; and - (I) contact telephone number for the anti-money laundering compliance officer. - (vi) In January each year confirmation by the most senior official confirming the staff are suitably qualified, 'fit and proper' persons and fully conversant with the relevant requirements contained in the Regulations, the ADLA Manual and the FIC Act. - (vii) On a quarterly basis, a return of missing application sequence numbers covering the preceding quarter containing:
+- (ii) On a six-monthly basis (during January and July), a list of the names and the specimen signatures of officials authorised to sign correspondence addressed to the Financial Surveillance Department as well as the email addresses of at least two senior officials to whom urgent correspondence, if necessary, could be referred. - (iii) On a six-monthly basis (during January and July) a detailed list of its active branches and corporate offices, which list must include the branch/office name, street address, its branch number, telephone number and the foreign exchange turnover (outflows and inflows) of each branch for the previous six month period. - (iv) On a six-monthly basis (during January and July) a copy of the savings/investment bank account statements for the preceding six month period together with written confirmation from the Managing Director/Chief Executive Officer of the ADLA confirming that the unimpaired capital of the ADLA has remained unencumbered and was not ceded, pledged or used as collateral by the entity or any of its stakeholders. - (v) A monthly anti-money laundering report containing details of: - (a) whether the ADLA's anti-money laundering policy was updated during the month under review; - (b) whether the ADLA's Risk Management and Compliance Programme was updated during the month under review; - (c) the number of Suspicious Transaction Reports reported to the Financial Intelligence Centre during the month under review; - (d) the total Rand amount involved; - (e) the highest Rand amount involved; - (f) whether all exchange control contraventions have been reported to Financial Surveillance Department; - (g) number of training courses completed by the ADLA for the month under review; - (h) the number of personnel involved;

+(i) the percentage of staff still to be trained/received refresher training for the calendar year;

-- (a) a list of application numbers generated but not submitted to the Financial Surveillance Department; - (b) a nil return in the event of all applications having been submitted in sequential order; and - (c) the range of application numbers generated.
+- (j) the name of the anti-money laundering compliance officer; - (k) contact email address for the anti-money laundering compliance officer; and - (I) contact telephone number for the anti-money laundering compliance officer. - (vi) In January each year confirmation by the most senior official confirming the staff are suitably qualified, 'fit and proper' persons and fully conversant with the relevant requirements contained in the Regulations, the ADLA Manual and the FIC Act. - (vii) In January of each year, a money laundering and terrorist financing risk return accompanied by a managerial letter of comfort, signed by the most senior official, confirming that the money laundering and terrorist financing risks faced by the ADLA have been identified and that appropriate control measures have been implemented and included in the ADLA's Risk Management and Compliance Programme with a view to mitigate such risks.
+A copy of the money laundering and terrorist financing risk return template to be completed is attached as Annexure E; - (viii) On a quarterly basis, a return of missing application sequence numbers covering the preceding quarter containing: - (a) a list of application numbers generated but not submitted to the Financial Surveillance Department; - (b) a nil return in the event of all applications having been submitted in sequential order; and - (c) the range of application numbers generated.